tanjascats/sangreea/README.md

 ### Input data

-For this assignment we are using
+As an example we are using

 * a subset of the [adult dataset](https://archive.ics.uci.edu/ml/datasets/Adult) as feature vector input for our GIL computations
 	* please have a look at the respective [CSV file](https://github.com/cassinius/mlhi-ass2-anonymization/blob/master/data/input_sanitized.csv)